mcabbott/OddArrays.jl/README.md

 ## Structural gradients

 The operation we want is the pullback of `collect`, which is called `uncollect` here.
-Some arrays have their own; the (slow but not wrong) fallback version uses Zygote's `pullback` and the array's own `getinidex`.
+Some arrays have their own; the (slow but not wrong) fallback version uses Zygote's `pullback` and the array's own `getindex`.

 ```julia
 julia> uncollect([0 1; 0 0], Vandermonde([3,4]))